Ternary Compression for Communication-Efficient Federated Learning: Experimental Results

-\begin{itemize}[\IEEEsetlabelwidth{12)}] \item MNIST \cite{L1998Gradient}: it contains 60000 training and 10000 testing gray-scale handwritten image samples with 10 classes, where the dimension of each image is 28$\times$28.
+\begin{itemize}[\IEEEsetlabelwidth{12)}] \item MNIST \cite{L1998Gradient}: it contains 60,000 training and 10,000 testing gray-scale handwritten image samples with 10 classes, where the dimension of each image is 28$\times$28.
 Since the features of MNIST are easily extracted, this data set is mainly used to train small networks.
+Since it is relatively simple to extract features from MNIST, no data augmentation method is used in this set of experiments.

-\item CIFAR10 \cite{krizhevsky2009learning}: it contains 60000 colored images of 10 types of objects from frogs to planes, 50000 for training and 10000 for testing.
-It is a widely used benchmark data set that is difficult to extract features. \end{itemize}
+\item CIFAR10 \cite{krizhevsky2009learning}: it contains 60,000 colored images of 10 types of objects from frogs to planes, 50,000 for training and 10,000 for testing.
+It is a widely used benchmark data set that is difficult to extract features.
+Random cropping and horizontal random flipping are chosen for data augmentation.
+Three color channels are normalized with the mean and standard deviation of $\mu_r$ = 0.4914, $\delta_r$ = 0.247, $\mu_g$ = 0.4824, $\delta_g$ = 0.244, and $\mu_b$ = 0.4467, $\delta_b$ = 0.262, respectively, as recommended in \cite{wang2020federated}. \end{itemize}

 \noindent2) {\bf Models}.
-To evaluate the performance of above algorithms, two popular deep learning models are selected: MLP and ResNet$^*$, which represent tiny and large models, respectively.
+To evaluate the performance of above algorithms, three deep learning models are selected: MLP, CNN and ResNet$^*$, which represent three popular neural network models.
 The detailed setting are as follows:

 \begin{itemize}[\IEEEsetlabelwidth{12)}]